Charts turn Fouls Drawn into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 When should I use Fouls Drawn?

-Use Fouls Drawn when you need to evaluate shooting contributions and compare players in similar roles.
+Use Fouls Drawn when you need to evaluate possession contributions and compare players in similar roles.

 Which charts highlight Fouls Drawn?